bndtools/bnd/biz.aQute.bnd.gradle/README.md

 ### bundle

 This is the bundle to be baselined.
-It can either be a File or a task that produces a bundle.
+It can be anything that `Project.files(Object...)` can accept to result in a single file.
 This property must be set.

 ### baseline

 This is the baseline bundle.
-It can either be a File or a Configuration.
+It can be anything that `Project.files(Object...)` can accept to result in a single file.
-If a Configuration is specified, it must contain a single file;
-otherwise an exception will fail the build.
 This property must be set.

 ---